Converse Basin Grove: Eponym

-Logging Era
+Logging era

-Loggers and a team of horses pose on a fallen sequoia 26 feet in diameter.
+Loggers and a team of horses pose on a fallen giant sequoia measuring 26 feet (7.9 m) in diameter.

-Converse Basin was once the world's second-largest giant sequoia grove before it was logged of most of its giant sequoias between 1892 and 1918.
-The Kings River Lumber Company was refinanced as the Sanger Lumber Company and began logging the grove.
-They engaged in destructive clearcutting practices, cutting down 8,000 giant sequoias in a decade-long event that has been described as "the greatest orgy of destructive lumbering in the history of the world."
-Only 60-100 large specimens survived.
+Converse Basin was once the world's second-largest giant sequoia grove before most of its mature giant sequoias were logged between 1892 and 1918.
+Large-scale logging began under the Sanger Lumber Company, which felled an estimated 8,000 giant sequoias in an episode described as "the greatest orgy of destructive lumbering in the history of the world."
+Only about 60 to 100 large giant sequoias survived the logging.